Kaesual/sour/README.md

 - `client`: A React web application that uses the compiled Sauerbraten game found in `game`, pulls assets, and proxies all server communication over a WebSocket.
 - `assets`: Scripts for building web-compatible game assets.
 This is an extremely complicated topic and easily the most difficult aspect of shipping Sauerbraten to the web.
 Check out this [section's README](assets/README.md) for more information.

-**Updates in this fork**
+Above is the original architecture section by cfoust.
+This repository additionally has:

-- `scripts`: dockerized the build pipeline for the game client as well as assets
+- `scripts/`: a simple, dockerized build pipeline for the game client, assets, server etc.
+- generates a docker container ready for hosting
 - uses one docker helper container that compiles everything and can also serve the game server
-- fixed a bug that prevented keyboard events to work in iframes
+- a bugfix for keyboard events to work in iframes
-- provide several simple build scripts for different steps of the process

-## Inspiration

-Original text from cfoust

-Some years ago I came across [BananaBread](https://github.com/kripken/BananaBread), which was a basic tech demo that used [Emscripten](https://emscripten.org/) to compile Sauerbraten for the web.
-The project was limited in scope and done at a time when bandwidth was a lot more precious.

 ## License